CBielstein/APRSsharp/README.md

 ### Testing the project/application binary file

-To test the generated console application binary, go to the APRSsharp folder (`src\AprsSharp\src\APRSsharp`) and run the command `dotnet run` which will access APRS with the default paramters.
-To pass in the command line arguments in the console application, run the application with the server options with callsign arguments as {--callsign/-c/--cgn}, password as {--password/-p/--pwd/--pass}, server name as {--server/-s/--svr} and filter arguments as {--filter/-f} for example `dotnet run -- -c "arg" --pwd "args" --server "args" -f "args"`.
-You can either specify the callsign and password, server alone, filter alone or a combination of the arguments in which the application will choose the default arguments when not specified.
+To test the generated console application binary, go to the APRSsharp folder (`src\AprsSharp\src\APRSsharp`).

+ To run the console app,  run the command `dotnet run` which will run AprsSharp with default parameters.
+ To pass in the command line arguments in the console application, pass in the following arguments:
+   - Callsign arguments as {--callsign/-c/--cgn}.
+   - Password as {--password/-p/--pwd/--pass}.
+   - Server name a{--server/-s/--svr}.
+   - Filter arguments as {--filter/-f}.

+   For example `dotnet run -- -c "arg" --pwd "args" --server "args" -f "args"`.

+   You can either specify different combinations of the commandline flags e.g.
+   - All the flags.
+   - Either 0, 1, 2, or 3 combination of flags.

+  For missing flags, the console application will use the default arguments.